dionyziz/arbitrum/docs/sol_contract_docs/md_docs/arb-bridge-eth/rollup/facets/AbsRollupUserFacet.md

 ### `stakeOnExistingNode(uint256 nodeNum, bytes32 nodeHash)` (external)

-Move stake onto an existing node
+Move stake onto existing child node

-- `nodeNum`: Inbox of the node to move stake to.
+- `nodeNum`: Index of the node to move stake to.
 This must by a child of the node the staker is currently staked on

 - `nodeHash`: Node hash of nodeNum (protects against reorgs)

 ### `stakeOnNewNode(bytes32 expectedNodeHash, bytes32[3][2] assertionBytes32Fields, uint256[4][2] assertionIntFields, uint256 beforeProposedBlock, uint256 beforeInboxMaxCount, bytes sequencerBatchProof)` (external)

-Move stake onto a new node
+Create a new node and move stake onto it

 - `expectedNodeHash`: The hash of the node being created (protects against reorgs)

 - `assertionBytes32Fields`: Assertion data for creating

 - `assertionIntFields`: Assertion data for creating

+- `beforeProposedBlock`: Block number at previous assertion
+  @ @param beforeInboxMaxCount Inbox count at previous assertion
+  @ @param sequencerBatchProof Proof data for ensuring expected state of inbox (used in Nodehash to protect against reorgs)

 ### `returnOldDeposit(address stakerAddress)` (external)